Over 1000 Brisbane residents quit smoking by changing the way they think, via Hypnotherapy.

 2. They want relief from difficult emotions.

 Here is why smoking cigarettes is a trap… If you smoke to change emotions, then you become dependent on cigarettes to feel good.
-You are depending on a substance that damages your health, to deal with emotions.
+You are depending on a substance that damages your health and income, to deal with emotions.